WICG/turtledove/FLEDGE_extended_PA_reporting.md

   respectively.
 This is capped at 110 since the quotas may not be enforced immediately (and actual usage in that case may be bigger than 110%).

-Note that these metrics are measured only for some kinds of worklet executions &em; some are only relevant for bidders, and get 0 in the seller functions.
+Note that these metrics are measured only for some kinds of worklet executions &mdash; some are only relevant for bidders, and get 0 in the seller functions.
 In case of reporting functions, they sometimes repeat what was available in the corresponding `generateBid()` or `scoreAd()`, and sometimes get their own measurement.
 This is shown below: